TGraphDB/PETGraphDB-SIGMOD2027/README.md

 3. **Import `temporal-storage` as an IDEA module (recommended)**:
 	 - If omitted, IDEA can still resolve the installed artifact from local Maven.
-	 - If included as a module, direct source-level debugging across storage and TGraph code becomes possible.
+	 - If included as a module, direct source-level debugging across storage and PETGraphDB code becomes possible.